If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 In some instances Lithium batteries are desirable for their benefits over lead acid

 Lithium batteries last for approx 2000 cycles over 10 year period (depending on exact battery model and depth-of-discharges)

 - – Deep discharge possible

-- – Fast charging possible
+- – Fast charging and discharging rates

 - – Expensive